-"[A payday loan] is a type of cash advance that borrows against your income and expected check," said Chane Steiner, CEO of Crediful.
-"Again, these have high interest rates and unfavorable terms, but they are approved quickly, without considering your credit score."
+"[A payday loan] is a type of cash advance that borrows against your income and expected check," Steiner said.
+"Again, these have high interest rates and unfavorable terms, but they are approved quickly without considering your credit score."

 Payday loans are the personal equivalent of a type of business funding known as the merchant cash advance.

 Merchant cash advances are based on the future revenue of your company.
 If a lender provides a merchant cash advance of $20,000 for your business, you would repay the advance with a percentage of its monthly revenue until it is repaid in full – plus fees.

 Merchant cash advances require significant evidence of your existing revenue to secure, and they are among the most expensive types of business financing available.
 A cash advance is an easier solution, if you are willing to pay the price.